coleifer/huey/docs/api.rst

             unhandled exception occurs when it is executed.
         :param int retry_delay: number of seconds to wait between retries.
         :param int priority: priority assigned to task, higher numbers are processed first by the consumer when there is a backlog.
+See :ref:`priority` (requires a storage backend with priority support, e.g. :py:class:`SqliteHuey` or :py:class:`PriorityRedisHuey`).
         :param bool context: when the task is executed, include the :py:class:`Task` instance as a keyword argument.
         :param str name: name for this task.
 If not provided, Huey will default